OceanStarHit/Microscopy-Image-Laboratory-Web-App/README.md

 To monitor the celery worker tasks / microservices.
 Go to [http://localhost:5555/]()

 To monitor RabbitMQ, the message broker.
-Go to [http://localhost:15672/]() And enter the username and password set in the .env file.
+Go to [http://localhost:15672/]() And enter the username and password set in the celery_task.env file in ./env_files.
 Default:
 - User: 'user'
 - Password: 'password'